 Around the Basin Bike Tours popped up during several of my searches and seemed to be highly-rated, so we booked our tour through them.
 Conveniently, we were able to take the free shuttle from the DoubleTree to the tour company’s office/meeting spot in downtown Queenstown.
 After checking out the bike selection and maps, we loaded up and set out on a 20-minute drive to the trail.
 Our driver dropped us off in Arrowtown, at the start of The Arrow River Trail.
 He made sure we were comfortable with our bikes and helmets, knew all the proper safety measures (ride on the LEFT,) and had plenty of water.
 After a short walk around Arrowtown, we took off down the trail!
 The trail closely followed alongside the bright blue water of the Arrow and Kawarau Rivers.
 As you can see from the pictures below, the scenery was breathtaking!

 AJ Hackett Bungy

 After about seven miles of riding, we arrived at the Kawarau Suspension Bridge.
-There were plenty of spots to sit our bikes down and watch the crazy bungy jumpers.
+There were plenty of spots to set our bikes down and watch the crazy bungy jumpers.
 Bungy jumping is something that had been on our New Zealand bucket list, so we decided to forego a couple of the additional wineries and bungy jump instead!
 The cool thing about this place is that the 43m (141 ft) bungy was the world’s very first commercial bungy jump.
-Both Jesse and I successfully completed our jumps…and are still here to write about it.
-Our GoPro, on the other hand, is at the bottom of the Kawarau River, along with the first-hand footage of Jesse’s jump (and our bike ride).
+Both of us successfully completed our jumps…and are still here to write about it.
+Our GoPro, on the other hand, is at the bottom of the Kawarau River, along with the first-hand footage of my jump (and our bike ride).
 Author’s note: Listen to your significant other if they tell you taking a camera is a bad idea while throwing yourself over a bridge.